Article · Field notes

 Fire pit & gathering

-The existing fireplace stays in its current position.
-L-shaped reclaimed wood benches with built-in log storage underneath surround the fire bowl, creating a cosy gathering spot.
-A rustic table nearby under hanging woven pendants provides a space for outdoor dining with evening ambiance.
+The existing fireplace stays where it is.
+L-shaped reclaimed wood benches with built-in log storage underneath wrap around the fire bowl.
+A rustic table nearby under hanging woven pendants for outdoor dining.

-Reclaimed wood, stone, and natural materials throughout — consistent with the home’s wabi-sabi aesthetic.
+Reclaimed wood, stone, natural materials throughout, consistent with the home’s wabi-sabi aesthetic.
 Tree seating built around existing trees rather than against them.
-Woven basket pendants and string lights for evening gatherings.
+Woven basket pendants and string lights for evening.
 Kids play elements should feel integrated with the garden, not like a separate playground.

 Wellness

-A sauna, hot tub, and outdoor shower area on the right side of the garden (facing the house), designed to work both as an adult wellness retreat and a kids’ wet play zone.
-The guiding principle: the easier done, the better.
+A sauna, hot tub, and outdoor shower on the right side of the garden (facing the house).
+Doubles as an adult wellness retreat and a kids’ wet play zone.
+Guiding principle: the easier done, the better.

 Sauna